Juan-Nathan/oat-crop-classification/README.md

 - Accuracy was **not** a reliable evaluation metric, as it was inflated by the majority class.
 - The attributes `A26`, `A02`, `A06`, `A07`, `A08`, and `A14` were consistently identified as the most significant across the "basic" models (Decision Tree, Naive Bayes, Bagged Trees, AdaBoost, Random Forest).
 These features were used in subsequent models to reduce overfitting and improve generalization.
 - **Tuned RF with SMOTE**, **ANN with SMOTE**, and **XGBoost** achieved much higher recall and F1-scores than other models, with a slight trade-off in accuracy and precision due to more aggressive prediction of the minority class.
-- **Tuned RF with SMOTE** provided the **best overall balance** with the highest accuracy and F1-score among the three, while **ANN with SMOTE** was better for **maximizing the identification of oat crops**, as it achieved the highest recall and a fair AUC, indicating acceptable discrimination between classes.
+- **Tuned RF with SMOTE** provided the **best overall balance** with the highest accuracy and F1-score among the three.
+In contrast, **ANN with SMOTE** was more better for **maximizing the identification of oat crops**, achieving the highest recall while still providing acceptable discrimination between classes with a fair AUC.

 ## How to Run